Raw Egg Nationalist: The Eggs Benedict Option

 In 2022, white nationalist publisher Antelope Hill Publishing published his book The Eggs Benedict Option, about "the globalist plan for food."
 It, for a time, ranked highly on Amazon's Agricultural and Food Policy sales list.
 Its foreword was written by Noor Bin Laden, and the book is named after Rod Dreher's 2017 book The Benedict Option.
 The Eggs Benedict Option is mostly about nutrition and agriculture, but also mixes this with white nationalism.
 It argues for humanity to stop supporting the modern food system, which REN argues is run by the "enemies of human freedom", who "want you to be fat, sick, depressed, and isolated, the better to control you".
 He argues for more responsible farming practices and criticizes companies like Monsanto, as well as the practices of monoculture and industrial factory farming, calling the latter "an abomination".
+It also advocates for backyard gardening and a return of bison farming.

 Political scientist Josh Vandiver called it a "manifesto-cum-cookbook for surviving modern life."
 American progressive magazine Mother Jones criticized The Eggs Benedict Option, saying it had "half-baked and incoherent solutions you'd expect from a right-wing populist—often stumbling into paranoia along the way", and said it read like "Tucker Carlson tried to write The Omnivore's Dilemma".
 They also said that it "could be mistaken at times for a hippie manifesto", that stitched together "legitimate gripes" about the nutrition ecosystem with "fearmongering about government meat confiscation and calls to white nationalism".